deshaunnascott/DirectoryNotification/README.md

 	![alt text](images/ToastNotifation.png)

 3) Change Event Handler Details
-	* The code as-is handles all types of patterns given the value of the `watch_patterns` variable and does not have ignore any patterns.
+	* The code as-is handles all types of patterns given the value of the `watch_patterns` variable and does not ignore any patterns.
 	* To watch for specific patterns such as (*.txt, *.csv, *.docx, etc.) change the `watch_patterns` variable value to the patterns of your choice
 	* To ignore specific patterns change the `ignore_patterns` variable value to the patterns of your choice
 	![alt text](images/EventHandlerDetails.png)